Tina Fey: Charity work

 Fey is a supporter of Mercy Corps, a global relief and development organization, in their campaign to end world hunger.
 Fey narrated a video for Mercy Corps's Action Center in New York City, describing hunger as a symptom of many wider world problems.
 She also supports the Love Our Children USA organization, which fights violence against children, who named her among their Mothers Who Make a Difference, in 2009.
 She was the 2009 national spokesperson for the Light the Night Walk, which benefits the Leukemia & Lymphoma Society.

 Fey has granted wishes for The Make-A-Wish Foundation and hosted the 2018 Power of a Wish Gala in New York City.

+In 2020, Tina Fey, alongside Andrea Martin, Serj Tankian, and other celebrities, attended the televised benefit "Moving Mountains", hosted by the Children of Armenia Fund to raise money for impoverished children in Armenia.
+The benefit raised over $4.5 million.